studio24/security-principles/asset-protection-and-resilience.md

 ## Physical resilience and availability

-We offer four levels of web hosting for clients designed to support different SLAs:
+We offer different levels of web hosting for clients designed to support different SLAs:

 * Standard Cloud, single cloud server with shared database service, 99.5% SLA
 * Single Cloud, single cloud service, 99.9% SLA
+* Dedicated AWS Acccount, we manage a dedicated AWS account on behalf of the client, this normally runs a single cloud setup or one of the following:
-* Scalable Cloud, auto scaling service with a minimum of 2 instances for critical services, 99.95% SLA
+    * Auto Scaling, auto scaling service with a minimum of 2 instances for critical services, 99.95% SLA
-* High Availability Cloud, auto-scaling service hosted in 2 availability zones for redundancy, 99.99% SLA
+    * High Availability, auto-scaling service hosted in 2 availability zones for redundancy, 99.99% SLA

 For all services: